Skip to content

 For this step, we’ll be using our sample data folders which contain our .hic and .mergeStats.txt files.

-NOTE: It’s important to use the --sample1_dir parameter when working with your own samples, rather than the --sample1 parameter which is for pre-loaded samples on Docker or Tinker.
+NOTE: It’s important to use the --sample1_dir parameter when working with your own samples (or when following this recipe exactly for example purposes), rather than the --sample1 parameter, which is used in other recipes designed for use in Docker or Tinker environments.

 Terminal window